fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 designed to have enough bandwidth to reasonable work with the audio codecs being used and that the RTP audio was not elastic and not congestion controlled in most implementations.
-There was a form of "User congestion controll" in that if your phone call sounded like crap because it was having 10% packet loss, the user ended the call, tried again, and if it was till bad gave up and stopped causing congestion.
+There was a form of "User congestion control" in that if your phone call sounded like crap because it was having 10% packet loss, the user ended the call, tried again, and if it was till bad gave up and stopped causing congestion.